Aclios/AJT-Tools/README.md

 # Get Started

-- Python 3.11 is required.
-Older versions could work but have not been tested.
+- Python 3.11 or superior is required.

 - Install the required packages by running `python -m pip install -r requirements.txt` in a terminal.